RishabKumar/Rasp-HomeWatch/README.md

 # Rasp-HomeWatch
-HomeWatch is an experimental project to monitor your home remotely with a webcam and of course a Raspberry Pi (can be done with a PC/Laptop as well but a Raspberry is more suited).
-Monitor either with android mobile phone or using a web browser.

-Will be adding client code and documentation soon...
+HomeWatch is a project to monitor your home remotely from anywhere that has internet access.

+All you will need is to setup your home with cam server and some hardwares.Follow the guide to make your own home made monitoring system.

+Things you will need:

+A. For setting up the webcam server.
+  1. A webcam/ or a Pi Cam
+  2. Raspberry Pi (Recommended) /PC/Laptop.
+  3. Internet Access.
+  4. Router with UPNP protocol support.
+(Don't worry if you have no idea about that.
+Just try the steps.)
+Note: You don't need to have static IP or even you don't have to forward the port from your router configuration.
+The documentation will help to accomplish this via mapping the routing table.

+Documentation is incomplete at the moment.